ShoutToMe/stm-sdk-ios/setup.md

 [NSMicrophoneUsageDescription](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW25)

-Set the value to something like: "Your microphone is used to allow you to shout to the station."
+Set the value to something like: "Your microphone is used to allow you to send audio to us."

 ### Location